-Whatever time of year you choose to visit, there’s always something happening in Pembrokeshire.
-Here is our round up of some of the great events taking place throughout 2012, and Celtic Haven is the perfect base to see everything Pembrokeshire has to offer.
+Whatever time of year you choose to visit, there’s always something happening here in Pembrokeshire.
+Here is our round up of some of the great events taking place throughout 2012, and Celtic Haven is the perfect base to see everything our beautiful county has to offer.
 From food to fitness in the fresh air, there’s sure to be something that takes your fancy!

 With the finest meats, artisan cheeses and a plethora of fresh seafood, Pembrokeshire is a gastronomies dream!
 And what better way to celebrate Welsh cuisine then to head along to one of the food festivals that will be taking place around the region in 2012?
 Here are our recommendations for the best opportunities to gorge on Welsh grub!